-A 30 day public comment period was provided for the Proposed 2018 Annual Action Plan, and plan attachments.
+A 30 day public comment period was provided for the Proposed 2019 Annual Action Plan, and plan attachments.
 Notice of the public comment period was published in Oregon media outlets of general circulation, distributed by email to interested parties, and posted on the OHCS website in compliance with Oregon's 2016-2020 Citizen Participation Plan.
 A summary of citizen participation comments is included in Attachment D of this plan.

-The Proposed 2018 CDBG MOD Public comment period opened February 25, 2018, and closed on March 26, 2018.
-A public hearing was held March 20, 2018.
-No comments were received for the Proposed CDBG MOD during the public comment period, or at the public hearing.
+The Proposed 2019 2019 CDBG MOD Public comment period opened February 11, 2019, and closed on March 15, 2019.
+A public hearing was held March 11, 2019.
+Comments were received from one organization for the Proposed CDBG MOD during the public comment period, or at the public hearing.